jothimaniram-tech/GitHub-Discovery/README.md

 # GitHub Repo Discovery

 A React + Tailwind app for discovering GitHub repositories in a few different ways — browse a user's repos, search by language or topic, find a good first issue to contribute to, and compare repos side by side.
-Built on top of the roadmap.sh ["Random GitHub Repo"](https://roadmap.sh/projects/github-random-repo) project idea.

 It's a pure client-side app: every request goes straight from your browser to the public [GitHub REST API](https://docs.github.com/en/rest) — there's no backend server.